dcnsakthi/eBizCard/SETUP.md

 The system works as follows:
 1. One-time access keys are stored as GitHub Secrets (never committed to the repository)
-2. During deployment, GitHub Actions generates a `keys.json` file from the secrets
+2. During deployment, GitHub Actions **injects** the keys directly into HTML files as JavaScript variables
-3. The `keys.json` file is included in the GitHub Pages deployment
+3. No `keys.json` file is created - keys are embedded in the deployed HTML
 4. Users access the business card with a one-time key via URL parameter
 5. After a key is used, it should be manually removed from GitHub Secrets